survivejs/react-book/manuscript/react_and_flux.md

 ```

 In effect we're letting Babel process everything except Flow parts before passing the output to Flowcheck.
 After the check has completed, we'll deal with the rest.
 This is bit of a hack that will hopefully go away sometime in the future as technology becomes more robust.

-Note that I'm enabling Stage 0 functionality as I'll be relying on some of that in the next chapter (primarily [class properties](https://gist.github.com/jeffmo/054df782c05639da2adb)).

 T> Another way to deal with Babel configuration would be to define a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file in the project root.
 It would contain default settings used by Babel.
 It's the same idea as for ESLint.